maoli131/VibeVertex/README.md

 - Backend: Powered by Node.js for robust server-side functionality.
 - AI Integration: Enhanced with OpenAI's API for creative, context-aware content generation.

+## Tech Guide

+The project is divided into two parts: server and client.

+1. To build and run client, `cd client && npm install && npm start`.
+It should uses the localhost:3000.
+2. To build and run server, `npm install && node server.js`.

+Some easy utils:

+1. To make a file that can be deployed to AWS EB, `npm run deploy`.

 ## What's Next:
 Party Elevate is on a mission to expand its horizons with broader location support, interactive enhancements, and smarter AI personalization.